- August 6, 2018

 Financial advisors have a legal and regulatory obligation to recommend only suitable investments that are appropriate for their clients’ needs and objectives.
 In addition, Financial Advisors must first obtain authorization from their customers before placing trades in a customer account.
 Their employing brokerage firm has a legal and regulatory obligation to supervise the Financial Advisors’ sales practices and dealings with clients.
 To the extent any of these duties are breached, the customer may be entitled to a recovery of his or her investment losses.

-If you or someone you know was a customer of Frank Cuenca, and you experienced investment losses, please contact the Wolper Law Firm at 800.931.8452 to discuss your specific situation and the legal options available.
-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration and can help if you need to sue for annuity losses.
+If you or someone you know was a customer of Frank Cuenca, and you experienced investment losses, please contact the Wolper Law Firm, P.A. at 800.931.8452 to discuss your specific situation and the legal options available.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration and can help if you need to sue for annuity losses.